“I can if I try!”

 Starting nursery is a very important part of your child’s life and at Pontlliw Primary we believe that children thrive within a caring environment, where they feel appreciated and valued.

-The topics for this year are:
+Our Big Questions for this year are:

 Our special sound of the week is introduced today.
 We follow the Jolly Phonics scheme, which is a fun and multi-sensory approach to teaching literacy.
 With actions and songs for each of the forty two letter sounds, the method is both motivating and enjoyable for children.
 It would be beneficial for your child if you could support their learning at home by looking for things that begin with this initial sound, or by playing I spy games.
 In class, our phonics are reinforced through a variety of different methods that suit all learning styles.
 For the children that are quite confident with their sounds, alternative, appropriate activities are provided.